The Hoffman Agency: History

 In April 2019, the agency formed an exclusive partnership with global communications firm Hotwire.
 Under the agreement, Hotwire collaborated with Hoffman's offices in Singapore, China, Hong Kong, Taiwan, Japan, Korea and Indonesia to provide public relations services to clients.

 The Hoffman Agency launched its Techplomacy practice to provide tech-specific public affairs consulting for Asia-Pacific in October 2022.
 Also in 2022, The Hoffman Agency acquired Munich-based public relations firm Eloquenza, which specializes in designing communication strategies for B2B technology companies such as Workday and Confluent.
 As part of the merger, The Hoffman Agency founded the new The Hoffman Agency GmbH, bringing its total employees in Europe to 20.

 In 2023, The Hoffman Agency announced its inaugural annual scholarship, offering one California Community College student two years of full tuition and fees for studying communications at a historically Black college or university (HBCU).
 Also in 2023, The Hoffman Agency named Dominique Rose Van-Winther as managing director for Asia Pacific, succeeding Caroline Hsu who transitioned to the role of chief global officer.

 In 2024, The Hoffman Agency promoted Gerard LaFond to managing director of North America, succeeding Lou Hoffman, who remains at The Hoffman Agency as CEO.
 Additionally, The Hoffman Agency appointed Jenny Fieldgate as managing director of Europe in 2024.
 Fieldgate succeeds Mark Pinsent, who continues to be a senior consultant with the company.

+In 2025, The Hoffman Agency acquired CCGroup, a PR-led tech marketing firm in London.
+CCGroup’s senior leaders, Richard Fogg and Paul Nolan, assumed the roles of co-managing directors reporting to Fieldgate.

 In Southeast Asia, the agency operates under a #OneSEA model, launched to integrate teams across Indonesia, Malaysia, Singapore, and Thailand.